A-Thiyagarajan/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm

 1. Import the required libraries and read the dataframe.

-2.Assign hours to X and scores to Y.
+2. Assign hours to X and scores to Y.
 3. Implement training set and test set of the dataframe

-4.Plot the required graph both for test data and training data.
+4. Plot the required graph both for test data and training data.

-5.Find the values of MSE , MAE and RMSE.
+5. Find the values of MSE , MAE and RMSE.

 ## Program:
 ```
-/*
 Program to implement the simple linear regression model for predicting the marks scored.
 Developed by: Thiyagarajan A
 RegisterNumber:212222240110